bitcoinops/scaling-book/1.fee_bumping/fee_bumping.md

 feerate required][pre 0.7 tx selection] as the block filled up.
 Bitcoin Core [PR #1590][] changed the mining code to predominantly sort transactions by feerate, with some space reserved for transactions with a high priority score.
-[Version 0.7.0][], released in September 2012 was, therefore, the first Bitcoin Core release to primarily order transactions by feerate.
+[Version 0.7.0][], released in September 2012 was therefore the first Bitcoin Core release to primarily order transactions by feerate.

 [pre 0.7 tx selection]: https://github.com/bitcoin/bitcoin/blob/9b8eb4d6907502e9b1e74b62a850a11655d50ab5/main.h#L586